justagist/ros_rerun_bridge/README.md

 A **config-driven, modular ROS 2 → Rerun** bridge.
 You describe what to subscribe to and how to visualize it in a YAML file; the bridge loads a set of lightweight **modules** (one topic → one Rerun component) and streams everything into the Rerun viewer.

-> 🚧 Project Status: Active Development
+> 🚧 In Active Development
 >
-> **Note:** This repository is under active development.
-Features, interfaces, and behavior may change, and bugs or incomplete functionality could be present.
+> **Note:** This repository is created primarily so that I can get familiar with rerun and to try using it for some of my personal ROS projects.
+It is under active development; so features, interfaces, and behavior may change, and bugs or incomplete functionality could be present.

+**Tested with Rerun sdk v0.26.2 and ROS Jazzy.**

 ---